Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/SingleKernel/README.md

 ***Version: Vitis 2023.1***

-In this first part of the tutorial you will use a basic filtering application and analyze the performance that can be achieved.
+In this first part of the tutorial, you will use a basic filtering application and analyze the performance that can be achieved.

 Navigate to the `SingleKernel` directory to continue.

 ## Filter Description

-Throughout this tutorial you will use and reuse the same filter with complex coefficients.
-This filter has 32 coefficients (or taps) and has no symmetry characteristics.
+Throughout this tutorial, you will use and reuse the same filter with complex coefficients.
+This filter has 32 coefficients (or taps) and no symmetry characteristics.

 ```
 {   -82,  -253},{     0,  -204},{    11,   -35},{  -198,   273},